zmcghee/reelguide/README.md

 #### Every time

-If you've already run your environment before, open your shell, CD to your django-treeclimber directory, and just activate your virtualenv:
+If you've already run your environment before, open your shell, CD to your reelguide directory, and just activate your virtualenv:

 ```shell
 source venv/bin/activate